Short story

 Their eyes watered on the last ‘you’.
 María dropped a tear and said: “That’s just water for painting.”

-Friday, the teacher didn’t present himself.
-He left a note on each student’s chair with an assignment based on their particular weakest point.
-The blackboard said: I’ll be in my office until midnight.
+On Friday, the teacher didn’t come to class.
+He left a note on each student’s chair with an assignment based on their weakest point.
+On the blackboard it said: I’ll be in my office until midnight.

 Melissa had to paint a portrait illuminated by a red light.
 Although her skin colors were perfect, they were always the same ones.

 Cesar’s note said: You can paint like a master, but can you paint like a joyful kid?
-He grabbed the note and went outside.
-He walked back and forth in the hallway thinking of Picasso’s famous line: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child.’
+He grabbed the note and went outside thinking of Picasso’s famous line: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child.’
+He walked back and forth in the hallway.
+Then, downstairs accelerating each step.

-He crossed the road to a cattle field, and when he was about to climb over the fence, he laid flat and rolled underneath it.
+When he crossed the road each step reminded him of something different.
+I’m going nowhere, he thought and stopped on the other side, next to the cattle field.
+He was about to climb over the fence, but he lay flat and rolled underneath it.
 He smiled.
 That’s how he used to cross them as a child.
-He didn’t have to run on the field.
+He didn’t have to run across the field.
 When he saw the cows at a distance, he said: “Good God!”
-He remembered the days when his mom couldn’t afford the milk.
-He had wanted nothing but a cow at home.
+He remembered the days when his mom couldn’t afford milk.
+He had wanted nothing more than a cow at home.

 I want a cow in my exhibitions; a holy cow! he thought on his way back.
 He made a few drafts.
-One of them was of a cow contemplating tens of paintings of lovely blue and green grass fields.
-He knew it was impossible to paint all that in a day, so he then drafted a cow looking at a single painting.
+One showed a cow contemplating dozens of paintings of lovely blue and green grass fields.
+He knew it was impossible to paint all that in a day, so he drafted a cow looking at a single painting.
 It’s good, but that’s not going to get me an A, he thought.
-So, he went outside, and as he didn’t want to focus on any particular idea, he just looked at the horizon.
-When he brought the cow to his mental picture, he said out loud: “This is it!”
+So he went outside, and as he didn’t want to focus on any particular idea, he just looked at the horizon.
+When he brought the cow into his mental picture, he said out loud: “This is it!”
 He juxtaposed the cow with a painting within the painting.
 When he felt as happy as a kid drafting it, he thought: Mission accomplished.

 He painted all day.
 His eyes felt tired.
-I can’t be sleepy, he thought, not realizing that today he was in such a focus that he had blinked less than a baby.
-He closed his eyes trying to squeeze out some lubrication, and then opened them while stepping back.
+I can’t be sleepy, he thought, not realizing that today he was in such deep a focus that he had blinked fewer times than a baby.
+He closed his eyes, trying to squeeze out some moisture, and then opened them while stepping back.

 He took a photo of the painting and walked to a cafeteria that had closed hours ago, and sat on the stairs.
-When he noticed the sub-painting horizon he said: “Sorry, my little cow.”
-In an app, he previewed a few color adjustments and headed back for the final touches.
+When he noticed the horizon of the sub-painting, he said out-loud: “Sorry, my little cow.”
+He previewed a few color adjustments in an app, and headed back for the final touches.

-Cesar headed back to the classroom imagining how his signature would look on the painting, but when entering, he noticed at a distance that Melissa was staring at her painting in frustration.
-He knew the worst he could do at that moment was to rub out his A by signing the painting.
+Cesar headed back to the classroom, imagining how his signature would look on the painting, but as he entered, he noticed from a distance that Melissa was staring at her work in frustration.
+He knew the worst thing he could do was rub in his A by signing the painting.
 So instead, he put his brushes in mineral spirits and went to her.
 “Tell me,” he said.

 “She needs to be illuminated by a red light.”

-As Cesar saw no hint of such light he said: “Glaze it.”
+Seeing no hint of such light, Cesar said, “Glaze it.”

 “It’s easier if I show you.”